This is the LEPIN 16030 – Hogwarts Castle Real Reviews from our lovely customer nickname Benjamin Daecher at Germany.

 The Dementors are well done, the cloaks a bit crumpled – maybe ironing?

 Harry has his invisibility cloak.
-No idea what LEGO looks like, this one is nice.
+No idea what MOC looks like, this one is nice.

 Dumbledore has gone pretty wrong – the beard does not fit …